 5. A Good Book… or several

-Now would be a great time to invest in an e-reader.
+Now would be a great time to invest in an e-reader (I’m a big fan of my Kindle).
 It’s an easy and lightweight way to bring your personal library aboard.
 Not having regular access to the internet gives you ample time to read – not to mention the benefits of getting lost in a story.
 If you’re not about fiction, there are plenty of textbooks available for download; learn Spanish or brush up on Endocrinology… it’s up to you.

 6. Electronics and their chargers